loveencounterflow/coffeenode-chr/README.md

 ### Front matter

-The CoffeeNode `CHR` (short for 'character') is a library for handling characters within NodeJS in a Unicode-compliant, Astral-Plane-aware fashion.
+The CoffeeNode `CHR` module (short for 'character') is a library for handling characters within NodeJS in a Unicode-compliant, Astral-Plane-aware fashion.
 It includes functions to split texts into characters, iterate over characters, and convert between a number of different character representations.